danbalarin/web-audit/diploma-thesis/chapters/2-Existing-Solutions/5-Search-Engine-Optimisation.typ

 These tools fetch and analyse the files directly from the website, requiring no source code access.

 Accessibility, usability and performance, while often considered separately, intersect with SEO.
 Websites that are accessible and user-friendly and fast tend to have better engagement metrics and may be favoured by search algorithms prioritising user experience.
 Existing solutions for those areas can be found in @accessibility, @performance and @ui-ux.

-Legal and ethical considerations must be observed during SEO auditing.
-Respecting robots.txt directives and not engaging in unauthorised data scraping is important to avoid legal issues.
-Ethical SEO audits focus on improving website performance and compliance rather than exploiting loopholes or employing manipulative tactics.